postwait/node-amqp/README.md

 You can also use the prefetchCount option to increase the window of how many messages the server will send you before you need to ack (quality of service).
-'{ ack: true, prefetchCount: 1 }' is the default and will only send you one message before you ack.
+`{ ack: true, prefetchCount: 1 }` is the default and will only send you one message before you ack.
 Setting prefetchCount to 0 will make that window unlimited.

-The 'routingKeyInPayload' and 'deliveryKeyInPayload' options determine if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload received.
+The `routingKeyInPayload` and `deliveryKeyInPayload` options determine if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload received.
 These default to unset thus adopting the parent connection's values (which default to false).
-Setting these to true provide backward compability for older applications.
+Setting these to true provide backward compatibility for older applications.

-The 'exclusive' option will subscribe to the queue in exclusive mode.
+The `exclusive` option will subscribe to the queue in exclusive mode.
 Only one subscriber is allowed at a time, and subsequent attempts to subscribe to the same queue will result in an exception.
-This option differes from the exclusive option passed when creating in a queue in that the queue itself is not exclusive, only the consumers.
+This option differs from the exclusive option passed when creating in a queue in that the queue itself is not exclusive, only the consumers.
 This means that long lived durable queues can be used as exclusive queues.